Book Review: “Women in Love” by D.H. Lawrence

 By Syaza Aqillah binti Safie

 This novel is engaging and truly ahead of its time.
-It was published in 1920 and it’s actually a sequel to The Rainbow, another work by Lawrence published earlier in 1915.
+It was published in 1920 and its actually a sequel to The Rainbow, another work by Lawrence published earlier in 1915.
 The Rainbow centres around the Brangwen family and focuses on the struggle of the family in the society whereas Women in Love focuses only the two sisters from the family, Ursula and Gudrun.

 In the novel, the two sisters met Rupert Birkin and Gerald Crich.
 Ursula was interested in Birkin while Gudrun was attracted to Gerald.
 Birkin was actually in another relationship with Hermione but her persistent need to be dominated by Birkin made Birkin left Hermione and pursued his relationship with Ursula.
 Ursula and Birkin respect each other and see the other as equal, thus, their relationship grew throughout the story.